 50 Things to Know When Filing for Divorce

 The divorce process is something that you can’t really be fully prepared for unless you’ve experienced it before or you work in the legal field.
 It is always important to enter a divorce scenario with your eyes wide open in regards to the personal, financial and family-related aspects involved.
-Here’s a look at the 50 things you should keep in mind as you take those first steps toward filing for divorce.
+Here’s a look at the 50 things you should keep in mind as you take those first steps toward filing for divorce and getting divorce records.

 Emotions Can Lead to Bad Decisions

 It’s difficult to distance your emotions from your decisions when going through a divorce.
 However, taking actions out of spite instead of what’s in the best interest of everyone involved can create a big mess.
 Listening to your lawyer when it comes to taking rational steps is a good idea if you want to avoid a tit-for-tat scenario that drags out the divorce process and costs everyone more money.

 Many people mistakenly believe that certain assets can’t be claimed by a spouse during a divorce.
 The reality is that you need to be prepared for the fact that the person you’re divorcing can try to go after everything if they feel inclined to.
 This can include everything from royalties you’ve earned from past works or miles you’ve accumulated from flying with one airline.